MohammedOmar94/PokerExercise/README.md

 Within the `root` folder, simply open up the `index.html` file and you're good to go! :)

-To view the unit tests, uncomment lines 64-65.
+To view the unit tests, uncomment lines 64-65 of `index.html`.

 ## How to use